curipha/temperaturepi/README.md

 Files
 --------------------
 ### `record.rb`
+Get temperature and send them to AWS.
-Data logger to run periodically on Raspberry Pi.
+This script must be run periodically on Raspberry Pi.

 You have to set up some variables to use this script: